mateusfrazz/mateusfrazz/README.md

   - 🌱 I’m currently studying analysis and systems development at Descomplica

-  - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with systems development and database .
+  - 🔭  My dream is to one day work with systems development and database .
 </p>

 <!-- Dropdown -->